kimkimtravel/interviews/cta.md

 * In-line placement
 * Sticky header placement

 We want the phrasing to be the same for all button text (eg "Get Started"), regardless of the placement.
 Some placements may have room for an optional title and subtitle phrase (eg "Customize your trip with help from a local travel specialist.")
+You may notice that they are not always consistent.

 When clicked, we want to take the user to the start of our onboarding page (eg `onboarding_path`), perhaps with different URL or tracking params based on the placement and other context.